How does one live with mitral valve prolapse and panic attacks?

 Exposure therapy is generally the preferred psychotherapy with panic attacks and panic disorder, as well as MVP.
 A form of cognitive-behavioral therapy, it involves inducing panic attack symptoms repeatedly until they no longer feel threatening.
-There are also newer treatments like neuro-activation therapy that teach how to cure panic attacks fast with easy-to-implement techniques.
+There are also treatments like neuro-activation therapy that teach how to get rid of panic attacks fast with easy-to-implement techniques.

 What about natural remedies for panic attacks?

 Apart from psychotherapy treatments, there are many natural panic attack remedies that can help with reducing anxiety attacks.
 They may even eliminate anxiety attacks altogether for some afflicted individuals.
 Experts agree that eating healthy (following a heart-healthy diet and avoiding alcohol and caffeine) is one of the best natural treatments for mitral valve prolapse and panic attacks.

 Herbs and supplements such as magnesium, hops, and valerian, as well as chamomile and lavender, also come highly recommended to cure anxiety attacks.
 Inositol may possibly reduce the frequency and severity of attacks, but more research is needed.
 Getting regular exercise and quitting smoking and recreational drugs are other natural methods of stopping panic attacks and MVP symptoms.